rtcharity/resources.eahub.org/content/graphics/editable-graphics.md

 * <a href="#facebookprofiles">Facebook Page Profile Pictures</a>
 * <a href="#events">Event Advertising</a>
 * <a href="#brochures">Brochures and Flyers</a>

+<a name="fonts"></a>
+# Fonts

+The most common fonts used are Raleway and Roboto Slab which is used in the text of some Effective Altruism logos.
+If you are editing or creating in Gravit, these fonts are already installed.
+If you are creating files using apps on your computer (e.g. Publisher, Word) you need to download and install the fonts (<a target="_blank" href="https://www.fontsquirrel.com/fonts/raleway">download Raleway</a>, <a target="_blank" href="https://www.fontsquirrel.com/fonts/roboto-slab">download Roboto Slab</a>) - instructions <a target="_blank" href="https://www.fontsquirrel.com/help">here</a>.
+If you are creating files using Google Docs, you can use these fonts and more by installing the Google Docs add-on "<a target="_blank" href="https://gsuite.google.com/marketplace/app/extensis_fonts/568288816452">Extensis Fonts</a>)".

 <a name="logos"></a>
 # Logos